-The share capital comprises of share capital issued for cash and non-cash consideration.
+The share capital comprises of the nominal value share capital issued for cash and non-cash consideration.

 Share Premium

 The share premium reserve comprises of the excess consideration received in respect of share capital over the nominal value of share issued.